-Responsibility for oversight of risk management is delegated to the Chief Executive who has established the Group Risk Committee to assist him to discharge this responsibility.
-They are guided by the Board’s appetite for risk and any specific limits set.
-The GRC maintains the Group risk review, which summarises the Group’s principal risks and associated mitigating actions and key risk indicators, and identifies any changes to the Group’s risk profile.
+The Board has delegated the responsibility for risk oversight to the Chief Executive.
+He is assisted by the Group Risk Committee (“GRC”) in managing this responsibility, guided by the Board’s appetite for risk and any specific limits set.
+The GRC maintains the Group risk review, which summarises the Group’s principal risks, associated mitigating actions and key risk indicators, and identifies any changes to the Group’s risk profile.

 In addition to the above, a number of other committees contribute to the Group’s overall risk governance structure, as set out in the diagram below.

 The Group’s risk management framework is designed to support the delivery of the Group’s strategic objectives.
 The key principles that underpin risk management in the Group are:

 - The Board and Group Executive Committee promote a culture in which risks are identified, assessed and reported in an open, transparent and objective manner; and